lexili-hhs/lexili-hhs.github.io/README.md

 ```

 ## Understanding FRC Code
-The AutonomousDistance class inherits properties from SequentialCommandGroup. <br>
+The AutonomousDistance class inherits properties from SequentialCommandGroup. <br><br>

 SequentialCommandGroup essentially runs commands in sequential order.
 Inside the AutonomousDistance class is a constructor with a Drivetrain parameter, or what moves the robot.
 In the constructor, it uses the method addCommands() and inside, there are many commands which tell the Drivetrain to do specific actions in sequential order.

 ### Try It Yourself
 Now, try to Simulate the Robot Code, and select the Autonomous mode.
 What happens?

+Answer:
+>!
+The robot should more forward and turn automatically.